Indiana Jones and the Last Crusade (1991 video game): Reception

 Robert Swan of Computer and Video Games gave the game an 89% rating.
-Swan praised the graphics, music, and sound effects.
-He went on stating that the game "has got to be one of the best" NES games released up to that point.
-Nintendo Power noted that the film's many action scenes "translate well" to the game.
-Skyler Miller of AllGame praised the graphics and music, as well as the cutscenes, but she criticized the gameplay and consequently only gave the game two and a half out of five stars.
+Swan commended the graphics, music, and sound effects, considering it to be among the best NES games released at the time.
+Similarly, Nintendo Power observed that the action scenes from the film were effectively adapted into the game.
+However, Skyler Miller of AllGame, while appreciating the graphics, music, and cutscenes expressed criticism towards the gameplay; resulting in a rating of two and a half out of five stars for the game.